gcc-14 bugs, pile 2

 highway

-uses on it’s implementation.
+uses on its implementation.

-As it exercises all the possible vector units available for the platform
+It exercises all the possible vector units available for the platform

 (SSE{2,3,4}